avast/rabbitmq-scala-client/README.md

 ### Scala usage

 The Scala API is now _finally tagless_ (read more e.g. [here](https://www.beyondthelines.net/programming/introduction-to-tagless-final/)) -
 you can change the type it works with by specifying it when creating the _connection_.
-In general you have to provide `cats.arrow.FunctionK[Task, A]` and `cats.arrow.FunctionK[A, Task]` however there are some types supported out-of-the-box by just importing
+You have to provide`cats.arrow.FunctionK[Task, A]` and `cats.arrow.FunctionK[A, Task]` when creating new connection.
-`import com.avast.clients.rabbitmq._` (`scala.util.Try`, `scala.concurrent.Future` and `monix.eval.Task` currently).

 The Scala API uses types-conversions for both consumer and producer, that means you don't have to work directly with `Bytes` (however you still can, if you want) and you touch only your business class which is then (de)serialized using provided converter.